alexlyttle/alexlyttle.github.io/content/about.md

 date: '2023-10-11'
 ---

-I am an astrophysics researcher using machine-learning techniques and Bayesian statistics to improve the inference of stellar masses and ages.
-Currently, I am a Postdoctoral Research Fellow at the University of Birmingham after graduating with a Ph.D. in July 2023.
+I am a research software engineer with a background in astrophysics, machine-learning, and Bayesian inference.
+I graduated with a Ph.D. from the Sun, Stars, and Exoplanets group at the University of Birmingham in July 2023, after which I continued as a postdoctoral researcher.
+My research involved building a hierarchical Bayesian framework for improving inference of the radii, masses, and ages of stars.
 I have contributed to several open-source projects including `numpyro`, `PBjam`, and `statsmodels`.
 When I am not researching, I enjoy hiking, bouldering, cycling, and playing boardgames.